richardelloyd/richardelloyd/README.md

 # Hello!
 I'm Rich 👋

-I’m a developer with a passion for all things tech.
-Whether it’s learning something new or building innovative projects, I love to dive deep into code and design.
+I'm a dedicated developer with a deep passion for technology and innovation.
+Whether it's mastering new skills or crafting cutting-edge projects, I thrive on exploring complex challenges in both code and design.
+I enjoy turning ideas into reality with creative solutions and continuous learning

 - 👯 I’m looking to collaborate on anything exciting!
 - 🌱 I’m currently learning everything tech-related.